eclipse-hono/hono/site/content/user-guide/java_client_consumer.md

 {{% warning %}}
 \\
-The shown code configures the client to use an encrypted communication channel to Hono (due to the presence of **trustStorePath**).
+The shown code configures the client to use an encrypted communication channel to qdrouter (due to the presence of **trustStorePath**).

 If you want to use unencrypted communication, please:

-- configure the Hono server by not setting any **hono.server.keyStorePath** (restart necessary)
+- use the qdrouter port that is used for unencrypted AMQP (in the standard installation 15672)

 - remove the lines for encrypted communication in the shown code (**trustStorePath(...)** and **disableHostnameVerification()**)
 {{% /warning %}}

 ### Main method

-Initiates the control flow in the method sendTelemetryData.
+Initiates the control flow in the method consumeTelemetryData.

-### Send downstream telemetry data
+### Consume downstream telemetry data

 This is the most important part of the example and consists of:

-#### Buildup of a telemetry sender to Hono
+#### Buildup of a telemetry consumer from Hono

-The buildup of a Hono telemetry sender is a typical piece of asynchronous vertx code.
+The buildup of a Hono telemetry consumer is a typical piece of asynchronous vertx code.

-Therefore it is important to not let the main thread end before all AMQP messages were sent and acknowledged - this is were the CountDownLatch is used to block the main thread at the appropriate lines.
+Since we want to consume messages from Hono until we are stopped, it is important to not let the main thread end.

-The `latch.await()` code is blocking the main thread until the `HonoClient` was successfully connected and then starts to send the first message.
+First, the `latch.await()` code is blocking the main thread until the `HonoClient` was successfully connected.

+Then we use `System.read.in()` to block the main thread.
+As soon as you press the Return-key, the consumer shuts down.

-#### Use the sender to send several messages in sequence to Hono
+#### Consume messages from Hono
-The message sender instance is constructed in the senderFuture and can be accessed via the `result()` method.

-Here the flow control of the AMQP protocol is relevant: the `HonoClient` considers the available credits and invokes the callback once as soon as there are enough credits to send.
-At the time the callback is invoked the message was sent already.

-The callback itself counts down a latch `messageSenderLatch` which has blocked the main thread.
-If the latch was counted down, the main thread continues and sends the next message.
+The telemetry consumer handles incoming messages in a callback which directly delegates processing to the method `handleTelemetryMessage`.

+Since the AMQP message delivered is based on Apache Qpid Proton please refer to the [Proton documentation](https://qpid.apache.org/proton/) for details.
+We only deal with messages that contain a body of type `Data` here.

+The code prints out the received message and continues to listen.

 #### Close the connection
-For simplicity, the Hono client is not shutdown in this example.
-Instead only vertx is closed.
+For simplicity, the Hono client is not shutdown in this example - instead only vertx is closed.

 The integration of shutdown code is straightforward and thus not shown here.